Josef Miso: Herediano

 He finished the 2003 season unemployed.
 Suddenly by the end of the 2004 season he was signed by Carmelita and then, loaned to Santos de Guápiles, 2 non-traditional local teams but he was separated for his low level and again ended up unemployed.
 Suddenly, when his career seemed to be over, Herediano, the third best team in the country, decided to give him a chance.
 He took advantage of the chance playing like his old days and becoming part of the every-Sunday starting line-up, returning close to his old high level.
 He received an international offer from Sandefjord in Norway due his performance, but his lack of opportunities made him come back to Herediano 6 months later.
 There was a new coach and some new players so he decided to retired of the team.

 Second Division and retirement

 After a few months out of the pitches he started to play for Municipal Grecia that was currently in 1st place of the Costa Rican Second Division in order to help them get the promotion.
 He became a good deal for them, because he started to play well, scoring goals and bringing a lot of fans to the stadium.
 Unfortunately for them, the team lost the final game and did not make to the first division.
 He was released by Grecia in June 2008 and had a final season with Santacruceña.

-He still holds the honor of being the foreigner with more goals in the Costa Rican Championship with a total of 88 and he is always remembered in Alajuela for his former fans with flags and songs.
+Miso has scored more goals in the Costa Rican Championship, with a total of 88, than any other foreigner, and he is remembered in Alajuela for his former fans with flags and songs.